jfcloutier/andy/notes.md

   * causal rules (how to effect changes in beliefs via actions)
   * abduced objects
   * induced belief predicates
-    * induced beliefs can not be predicted by parent GMs since their predicates are in the "local frame" of the GM's theory, unlike the a priori belief predicates which are in the "global frame"
+    * induced beliefs can not be predicted by parent GMs since their predicates are in the "local types" of the GM's theory, unlike the a priori belief predicates which are in the "global types"
   * XOr constraints for the induced predicates

 ## Challenges